 - Small palpebral fissures

 There is no blood test for FAS.
 When doctors diagnose the disease, they do so based on symptoms.
-Special education is often required for children with FAS.
+Special education is often required for children with FAS; this is one of the alcoholism effects on the family.
 This is because many children who have FAS simply cannot learn effectively in a typical classroom setting.
 Psychological counseling is often needed for the families of children who have FAS because FAS is complicated to deal with for the entire family.
 Speech therapy, mental health counseling, education for parents, and physical therapy can all be helpful too.

 Partial Fetal Alcohol Syndrome (pFAS)